shesshankreddy/Knee-Osteoarthritis-Severity-Assessment-System/README.md

 - Moderate OA
 - Severe OA

-The ensemble model combines EfficientNet and DenseNet architectures, achieving a classification accuracy of **94.76%** on the test dataset.
+The ensemble model combines MobileNet and InceptionV2 architectures, achieving a good classification accuracy on the test dataset.

 ## Models Used